Graduate programmes

 • eager to qualify as a solicitor at the UK's central bank

-• looking to build your network and find out more about career opportunities at the Bank of England
+• looking to build your network and be considered for future roles at the Bank of England

 We are committed to nurturing a diverse and inclusive workforce.
 We welcome candidates from all backgrounds.